 I like to top mine with something salty--a pinch of pretzels, crushed potato chips, peanuts, or flaked sea salt.

-- Toppings like crushed pretzels, crushed potato chips, peanuts, etc
+- Optional: toppings like crushed pretzels, crushed potato chips, peanuts, etc

 1. Pour the bottle of Guinness into a medium saucepan and place it over medium-low heat.
 Bring it to a simmer, and let it simmer until it reduces down to 1/2 cup.
 The time will vary depending on your stove and pan, but for me it took about 30 minutes.
 Check it periodically while it simmers by pouring it into a measuring cup to see the progress.
 When it is reduced to 1/2 cup, remove it from the heat.